 Born with severe Cerebral Palsy, eight-year-old Clover struggles every day with challenges that most people can only imagine.
 She cannot walk, is legally blind, cannot speak and cannot eat or drink through her mouth.
-That means Clover needs special care – which the California Children’s Services Pilot provides.
-This unique program has also empowered Clover’s mom Stephanie to advocate for Clover and other special needs kids.
-Read more
+That means Clover needs special care – which the Whole Child Model provides.
+Read Clover's story

 Dora is 70, and likes to stay active.
 She goes to the gym, enjoys hiking and dancing, and works as a food server in a senior living facility cafeteria.
 She also spends time with family.
 Though her husband passed away several years ago, she has a 50-year-old daughter and sees her three grandchildren often.